 For added dramatic effect, you may wish to start with a quick look at your life as it is now, or at some dramatic or impressive event in your adult life, then flashback to the beginning.

-You don’t have to have a theme for an autobiography; you can simply recount the most significant or interesting events of your life.
+Strictly speaking, you don’t have to have a theme for your autobiography; you can simply recount the most significant or interesting events of your life.

 However, a theme strengthens and sharpens your story.
 There are innumerable possible themes, including “how my family shaped my life,” “overcoming adversity,” “love is a gift,” and “the value of service and sacrifice.”
 Your theme will usually emerge on its own as you gather material and write about the events in your life.

 Once you’ve selected your theme, go back through your material and make sure you’ve selected the incidents that support it.
 These should be emphasized in your book, with the others given less emphasis or even omitted.